yuchiaol/climate_modelling_2025/_build/html/_sources/docs/layer_model.md

 1. Given an observational vertical temperature profile ($T_s$=288 K, $T_1$=275 K, $T_2$=230 K, and OLR=238.5 $\mbox{W/m}^2$, could you find the value for $\epsilon$?

 2. What is the radiative forcing $R$ in an isothermal atmosphere?
 Please use the two-layer model to support your guess.
-3. What is the radiative forcing $R$ in an isothermal atmosphere?
-Please use the two-layer model to support your guess.

-4. Assume we add greenhouse gases into the atmopshere with observed temperatures, that is:$\Delta \epsilon = 0.02\times \epsilon$.
+3. Assume we add greenhouse gases into the atmopshere with observed temperatures, that is:$\Delta \epsilon = 0.02\times \epsilon$.
 What is the radiative forcing?
 Be sure you understand the sign.

-5. Can you add convective adjustment and ozone into your 30-layer model?
+4. Can you add convective adjustment and ozone into your 30-layer model?

 ## Final project 2